All Applicants Must Submit the Following

 - Foreign Credit Evaluation (for international graduate applicants)

 All international graduate applicants who have any educational experience outside the United States are required to provide an official course-by-course evaluation in English, including the cumulative grade-point average.
 The evaluation must be certified by World Education Service (WES), a Foreign Credential Evaluation Services (FCE) approved by Embry-Riddle.
+Please choose the WES ICAP evaluation.

 - Statement of Objectives